Yada Yoshikiyo

 Minamoto no Yoshikiyo (源 義清, 1154 – 17 November 1183) was a Japanese samurai military commander, feudal lord, and courtier in the late Heian period of Japan's history.
 He took part in the Genpei War as a general for Minamoto no Yoshinaka, leading Yoshinaka's army against the Taira clan at the Battle of Mizushima where he was defeated and perished.
 His descendants would go on to form the Hosokawa clan and gain influence and power during the Ashikaga Shogunate and the subsequent Sengoku and Edo Periods as Daimyo.

 Genealogy

 Although Yoshikiyo was the eldest son of Minamoto no Yoshiyasu, the founder of the Ashikaga clan, he did not inherit his father's estates in Shimotsuke Province following Yoshiyasu's death.
 Those properties instead went to his younger half-brother Ashikaga Yoshikane whose mother was Yoshiyasu's primary wife.
-Yoshikiyo's mother is unknown, however, if he was passed over for the succession she likely came from less prestigious origins than Yoshikane's who came from the Fujiwara clan.
+Yoshikiyo's mother's name is unknown, but she served as a lady-in-waiting to the emperor's wife.

 It was instead his uncle Nitta Yoshishige who acted as his beneficiary, marrying one of his daughters to Yoshikiyo and granting him the town of Yada from Yoshishige's own holdings in Kozuke Province.
 It is from that town that Yoshikiyo took the name by which he is known by in the Heike Monogatari: Yada no Hangandai (矢田判官代, "Assistant Inspector of Yada").